Taps: 4 / Bottles: 40

 Cask: N / Beer-to-Go: Y

 Ratings: 22 | Reviews: 17 | Display Reviews Only:

 vibe: 4.75 | quality: 4 | service: 4.5 | selection: 3.75 | food: 4.75 | $$

 Overall, my favorite place in Morgantown.
 They've got a pretty decent selection of craft beer for Morgantown.
-They just installed 20 beer taps, so now have a few Sierra Nevada, Samuel Adams and Rogue beers on tap.
-One thing that I love about this place is that if you want a beer from tap and you're not sure which one you'd like, they'll put a little bit of each of them into small glasses, so you can figure out what you like, at no additional cost.
-It's clear that some of the people here don't know much about craft beer, but there are a few that are very knowledgeable and easy to talk to.
+They just installed 20 beer taps, so now have a few Sierra Nevada, Samuel Adams, Southern Tier and Rogue beers on tap, along with a good amount of beer that's brewed within the state.
+The amount of beers brewed within WV (many of which within Morgantown) is what really improved their selection, it's what makes the place so special.
 Along with that, the food is incredible.
 The burritos off of the "special guests" menu are my favorites.
 I'd definitely suggest this place to any beer geeks traveling to Morgantown.

 vibe: 4.5 | quality: 4.5 | service: 4.25 | selection: 3.75 | food: 4.75 | $$